Ambooon/Cat-Clinic-Website/README.md

 ### Blog Page
 ![image](https://github.com/Ambooon/Gentle-Paws-Cat-Care/assets/161290532/debb15a7-2e0a-4978-918c-e7cc4e812664)

+## How to run locally
+- Install NodeJS
+- git pull this repository
+- go into the directory
+- run the command "npm install"
+- last run the comamnd "npm run dev"

 ## Purpose
 This small project is to help me apply my knowledge in frontend development and create a working website that a business can use.